Saudi authorities detain activist after court appearance: wife

-DUBAI (Reuters) - A prominent Saudi rights lawyer and activist, Waleed Abu al-Khair, has been detained incommunicado by authorities after appearing in court in Riyadh on sedition charges, his wife said on Wednesday.
+DUBAI (Reuters) - A prominent Saudi rights lawyer and activist has been detained by authorities after appearing in court in Riyadh on sedition charges, his wife said on Wednesday.

+Waleed Abu al-Khair was sentenced by a court in the city of Jeddah to three months in jail in October for signing a petition in 2011 against the imprisonment of a group of activists demanding political reforms.

+An appeals court in the Muslim holy city of Mecca confirmed the sentence in February, but authorities did not implement it and Abu al-Khair had remained a free man since then.

+He also faces charges including breaking allegiance to the country’s ruler, disrespecting the authorities, creating an unauthorized association and inciting public opinion.

-His wife Samar Badawi said Abu al-Khair had gone to the Special Criminal Court on Tuesday for a hearing and she had not been able to communicate with him since then.
+His wife, Samar Badawi, said Abu al-Khair had gone to the Special Criminal Court in Riyadh on Tuesday for a hearing, and she had not been able to communicate with him since.

-She did not know if the trial was over and whether he had been convicted.
-The sedition charges include breaking allegiance to King Abdullah, disrespecting authorities, creating an unauthorized association and inciting public opinion.

 “I went to the court and they told me he had been transferred to al-Ha‘ir prison, they didn’t let me see him,” Badawi told Reuters in Dubai by telephone.